fox-archives/dotfile/docs/guide.md

 ## Profiles

 Profiles are used to detect and categorize the currently running system.
-For example, you might have "server", "desktop", and "laptop" profiles so you can easily deploy different dotfiles
+For example, you might have "server", "desktop", and "laptop" profiles so you can easily deploy different dotfiles.

+Profiles are sourced in anti-numerical order.
+After each source, `main.check` is ran - if it returns a successful exit code, then the name of the file is used for the "profile" value (without the the `^.*?-` and `\.sh$`)

 ## Extras

 Create auxillary files under the `extras` subdirectory.
-For example, particular Perl script, or a JSON configuration file may live here
+For example, a particular Perl script, or a JSON configuration file may live here.
+This isn't used by dotmgr, but it's convention

 ## Utilities